andrewt3000/DL4NLP/README.md

 [Glove source code and training data](http://nlp.stanford.edu/projects/glove/)

 ## Thought Vectors
 Thought vectors are numeric representations for sentences, paragraphs, and documents.
 The following papers are listed in order of date published, each one replaces the last as the state of the art in sentiment analysis.
-Paragraph vectors are unique in that they don't use a parse tree.

 [Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.383.1327&rep=rep1&type=pdf)
 Socher et al. 2013.
 Introduces Recursive Neural Tensor Network.
 Uses a parse tree.